Telerik-Verified-Plugins/WKWebView/README.md

 * Allows you to use the new WKWebView on iOS 8 (the simulator is supported as well).
 * Falls back to UIWebView on iOS 7 and lower.
-* Will hopefully cease to exist soon (when Apple releases a fixed WKWebView so Cordova can use it without the hacks I needed to apply)
+* Will hopefully cease to exist soon (when Apple releases a fixed WKWebView so Cordova can use it without the hacks I needed to apply).
 * As a matter of fact, [Apache is working on a similar plugin (which you can't use at the moment of writing)](https://github.com/apache/cordova-plugins/tree/master/wkwebview-engine) which I came across after releasing version 0.1.1.
+It targets Cordova 3.7.0 and up whereas this plugin is supported on 3.0.0 an up.
 * Your log will show some warnings but that's almost entirely down to the (otherwise excellent) embedded [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer).
 * [Ionic](http://ionicframework.com/) tip: to prevent flashes of a black background, make sure you set `ion-nav-view`'s `background-color` to `transparent`.